nelson-ds/WelfareAnalysis/README.txt

 *** Note ***

-The PDF file is just for reference of the output.
+The PDF file is just a reference of the output.
 To see actual dataframes, please load the .ipynb file using Pandas.
 ____________________________________________________________________________________________________________________________